 Resilience to What?
-What specific shocks or stresses are we trying to build resilience against?; and conflict-driven crises.
-How international actors working in conflict settings support and strengthen those capacities underpins this approach.
+What specific shocks or stresses are we trying to build resilience against?; and

-Resilience Through
+Resilience Through What?

-What?
 What types of capacities, or resources and strategies, do people need to deploy in order to maintain their wellbeing in the face of shocks?